texadactyl/essayer/README.md

 Working on zip deflate and inflate.
 Some observations of the libzip code:
 * The environment pointer is used for throwing exceptions.
+Maybe other uses?
 I haven't yet run into a function that uses the object pointer.
 Yet.
 * In general,
 <br>- Very little comments (mostly, none) in the source code.
 <br>- Symbol definitions are all over the place and, generally, without comments, of course.
 Pardon my sarcasm.